 Bohemian decoration is very on trend this year.
 See our advice for bohemian decor in the home.

-Like a wind of change and a return to simplicity, there is a new appetite for the bohemian style in recent decor trends.
+Like a wind of change and a return to simplicity, there is a new appetite for the bohemian style as a decorating style in recent decor trends.
 Unaffected design, offering gentleness and sobriety, based on a need to return to basics, a desire for the natural, quite the reverse of our too speedy lives.

 This interior decoration, popular for arranging modern rooms, means sobriety, nature, and it's all very chic.
 Originally, the bohemian lifestyle, on the edge of the romantic movement, is a carefree way of living day-by-day, rejecting the materialism of industrial society.
 Today, the cosy ambiance of the bohemian character comes from the trend to accumulating and mixing, but in a sober and specific arrangement.
 While bric-a-brac objects and travel souvenirs reflect a nomadic life, the bohemian style also encompasses raw materials like wood, rattan and seagrass.
 Quality textiles like linen or pure cotton play a vital part.
 From sofa covers, to cushions and curtains, household linen and fabrics figure strongly in shades of white, ideal for combining with hotter colours.